annalise-dawson/annalise-dawson/README.md

 Built with React, TypeScript, Express, Knex, and SQLite3, this project deepened my understanding of time-based logic, database setup, and structuring a full-stack app from backend to frontend.

-I’m still working on adding more features, including a checkbox to mark steps as complete and an expandable details section for each step.
-Eventually, I'd also like to make it work on mobile so it can send notifications at each step.
+Eventually, I'd like to turn it into a mobile app so it can send notifications at each step.
 I'm looking into React Native to achieve this.

 [🔗 GitHub Repo](https://github.com/annalise-dawson/sourdough-schedule)

 #### Take It Away Ernie 🧙‍♂️
-A fun full-stack app built with a team at Dev Academy for our final project.
+A full-stack app built with a team at Dev Academy for our final project.
 Players choose a wizarding world destination and magical transport, face a random encounter on their journey, and receive a collectible ticket for their wizarding wallet.

 We used React, Express, SQLite3, and Auth0 for authentication.
 Through this project, I learned how to work with dynamic content, pass props between components, and send user-generated data to a database.